alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 Figure 14.
 The examples of two local graphs.
 :::

 In addition, we further limit the starting points of the traversal to be exactly the two person vertices.
-Therefore, we can write the following gremlin sentence in GIE:
+Therefore, we can write the following Gremlin sentence in GIE:

 ```python
 # Traverse from the two source vertices to their adjacent vertices through their incident outgoing edges